puppetlabs/puppetlabs-docker_platform/README.md

 #####`ensure`

-*Optional.* Specifies the desired state of the Docker package; passed to Puppet's native `package` type.
+Specifies the desired state of the Docker package; passed to Puppet's native `package` type.
+Valid options: 'present', 'absent'.
 Default: 'present'.

 #####`extra_parameters`

-*Optional.* Passes one or more extra parameters to the Docker daemon.
+Passes one or more extra parameters to the Docker daemon.
+Accepts an array of strings.
 Default: undefined.

 #####`log_level`

-*Optional.* Sets the logging level.
+Sets the logging level.
 Valid options: 'debug', 'info', 'warn', 'error', and 'fatal'.
 Default: undef.
 If not specified, Docker uses 'info'.

 #####`manage_package`

-*Optional.* Specifies whether the docker module should manage the Docker package.
+Specifies whether the docker module should manage the Docker package.
 If set to 'false', Puppet doesn't define or install the package.
 Useful if you want to use your own package.
 Valid options: 'true' and 'false'.
 Default: 'true'.

 #####`no_proxy`

 Passes a value to the no_proxy variable in `/etc/sysconfig/docker` (on RedHat and CentOS) or `/etc/default/docker` (on Debian).
+Accepts a string containing a network range or domain name.

 #####`package_name`

-*Optional.* Specifies a custom Docker package.
+Specifies a custom Docker package.
 Valid options: a string containing the name of the package to manage.

 #####`package_source_location`

-Specifies the location of your upstream package source, if you're using one.
-Default: on Debian: 'https://get.docker.io/ubuntu'.
+*Required, except on Ubuntu.* Specifies the location of your upstream package source, if you're using one.
+Accepts a URL.
+Default on Ubuntu: 'https://get.docker.io/ubuntu'.

 #####`prerequired_packages`

-*Optional.* An array of additional packages that need to be installed to support Docker.
+An array of additional packages that need to be installed to support Docker.
+Accepts an array of one or more strings containing package names.
 Default: varies by operating system.

 #####`proxy`

 Passes a value to the http_proxy and https_proxy env variables in `/etc/sysconfig/docker` (on RedHat and CentOS) or `/etc/default/docker` (on Debian).
+Accepts a string containing the URL to a proxy server.

 #####`root_dir`

-*Optional.* Specifies a custom root directory for Docker containers.
+Specifies a custom root directory for Docker containers.
 Valid options: a string containing the path to a directory.
 Default: undefined.

 #####`selinux_enabled`

-*Optional.* Specifies whether to enable selinux support.
+Specifies whether to enable selinux support.
 Note: SELinux does not  presently support the BTRFS storage driver.
 Valid options: 'true' and 'false'.
 Default: 'false'.

 #####`service_state`

-*Optional.* Specifies whether the Docker daemon should be running.
+Specifies whether the Docker daemon should be running.
 Valid options: 'running' and 'stopped'.
 Default: 'running'.

 #####`service_enable`

-*Optional.* Specifies whether the Docker daemon should start up at boot.
+Specifies whether the Docker daemon should start up at boot.
 Valid options: 'true' and 'false'.
 Default: 'true'.

 #####`service_name`

-*Optional.* Specifies a custom Docker service.
+Specifies a custom Docker service.
 Valid options: a string containing the name of the service to manage.

 #####`shell_values`

 Passes one or more shell values into init script config files.
+Accepts an array of strings.

 #####`socket_bind`

-*Optional.* Specifies the Unix socket the Docker daemon should bind to.
+Specifies the Unix socket the Docker daemon should bind to.
+Accepts a string containing the path to a Unix socket.
 Default: if not specified, Docker uses `/var/run/docker.sock`.

 #####`socket_group`

-*Optional.* Specifies the group ownership of the Unix control socket.
+Specifies the group ownership of the Unix control socket.
 Valid options: a string containing a Unix user group.
 Default: undefined.

 #####`storage_driver`

-*Optional.* Specifies a storage driver.
+Specifies a storage driver.
 Valid options: 'aufs', 'devicemapper', 'btrfs', 'overlayfs', and 'vfs'.
 Default: undef.
 If not specified, Docker chooses a driver automatically.

 #####`tcp_bind`

-*Optional.* Specifies the tcp socket the Docker daemon should bind to.
+Specifies the tcp socket the Docker daemon should bind to.
+Accepts a string containing a port number.

 #####`use_upstream_package_source`